Sepp Oerter: Anarchist years

 By the early 1890s he had moved away from Bavaria and, with his brother, was working in Duisburg.
 Together the brothers smuggled subversive anarchist literature into Germany from the Netherlands.
 Coming under increasing police pressure, and taking his cue from a number of other anarchist comrades in a similar predicament, early in 1892 he fled to the United States of America.
 On his arrival at New York he met up with the circle around Emma Goldman, Alexander Berkman, and politically like-minded comrades from Germany.
-Sepp Orter discovered in himself a talent for activism, turning out to have a flair for public speaking.
+Sepp Oerter discovered in himself a talent for activism, turning out to have a flair for public speaking.
 During 1892 he was also the editor of the New York version of Der Anarchist, published by the "Radical Workers' Association" ("Radikaler Arbeiter Bund") and the "Autonomy" group which also numbered among its members Josef Peukert.
 The stay in America was cut short, however.
 The authorities suspected that Oerter had somehow been involved in Alexander Berkman's attempt to assassinate a wealthy businessman called Henry Clay Frick.
 Those suspicions appear not to have been entirely unfounded.
 With financial assistance from Emma Goldman, Sepp Oerter returned to Germany.
 He travelled via London where he arrived in October, and where the editorial group publishing "Autonomy" gave him a mission to take printed material across Belgium to the German frontier in order to effect a clandestine introduction of the anarchist propaganda to Germany.
 Sepp Oerter was able to complete his mission with the help of his brother Fritz who had stayed behind when Sepp had escaped to America.